-Following an anti-inflammatory diet can help prevent flares and improve RA symptoms when they do occur.
+Following an anti-inflammatory diet may help prevent flares and improve symptoms when they occur.

-Foods that people with RA should incorporate into their diet include:
+Foods that may benefit people with RA include:

 - foods rich in omega-3 fatty acids, such as flaxseed, chia seeds, walnuts, salmon, and tuna

-- foods rich in antioxidants, including colorful vegetables, fruits, beans, cacao, and cinnamon
+- foods rich in antioxidants, including colorful vegetables and fruits

 - nuts and seeds